Supported Employment Services for Individuals with the Most Significant Disabilities

 Deadlines

-States are required to submit four-year Unified or Combined State Plans, including the VR services portion of that State Plan and at the end of the first two-year period of the State Plan, submit modifications to reflect changes or factors affecting the implementation of the State Plan, to the Department of Labor.
-States submitted the initial State Plans by March 2016 effective July 1, 2016.
-States submitted State Plan modifications in March 2018 for an effective date of July 1, 2018.
-The next four-year State Plan is due in March 2020 with an effective date July 1, 2020.
+States are required to submit four-year Unified or Combined State Plans, including the VR services portion of that State Plan.
+At the end of the first two-year period of the State Plan, States must submit modifications to reflect changes or factors affecting the implementation of the State Plan.
+States must submit both the four-year State Plan and the two-year modification to the Plan to the U.S. Department of Labor.
+States submitted the 2020 State Plans in March 2020, with an effective date of July 1, 2020.
+States submitted their modification to that State Plan in March 2022, with an effective date of July 1, 2022.
+The next four-year State Plan will be due in March 2024.

 Approval/Disapproval Decision Time